zhangzhizhongz3/CppPrimer/ch13/README.md

 Exercise 13.21:
 ---------------

-> Do you think the `TextQuery` and `QueryResult` classes need to define their own versions of the copy-control members?
+> Do you think the `TextQuery` and `QueryResult` classes need to define their own versions of the copy control members?
 If so, why?
 If not, why not?
-Implement whichever copy-control operations you think these classes require.
+Implement whichever copy control operations you think these classes require.

 As synthesized version meet all requirements for this case, no custom version control members need to define.